PantherLAB/PantherDashboard/docs/Readme.md

     - Duplicate (Module)
     - Add Helper Loop (Module)
     - Validate Module
 - **Open**
   - API Tester: Opens the Selected Module's API Tester
   - Module Data--cluster.ctl: Opens Module's Data Typedef
   - Main.vi Block Diagram: Opens Module's Main.vi Block Diagram
   - Main.vi Front Panel: Opens Module's Main.vi Front Panel

 - **Where is this module being Launched?**: Panther dashboard will search for *Module Name*.lvlib:Start Module.vi callers, including the Module’s API Tester, and it will display all the results in a list where you can double click each of the callers to navigate to the exact call location

 - **Where is this module being Stopped?**: Panther dashboard will search for *Module Name*.lvlib:Stop Module.vi callers, including the Module’s API Tester, and it will display all the results where you can double click each of the callers to navigate to the exact call location.

-- **Refresh Module**: After adding/removing/renaming/converting events, your module will need to be updated, just right click a module and select Refresh module in order to have your scan up to date.
+- **Refresh Module**: Use this to refresh the DQMH Module, this will be needed if you start working in your DQMH project without having Panther Dashboard opened, if you have Panther Dashboard opened there is no need to refresh.

 - **Find Coder registered to this module’s broadcasts**: Panther dashboard will search for *Module Name*.lvlib:Obtain Broadcast Events for registration.vi callers including the Module’s API Tester and it will display all the results where you can double click each of the callers to navigate to the exact call location.